 When a building is listed, it is the entire building that is included, not just those features referred to in the description.
 The listing generally covers:

 Normally repairs and maintenance will not require consent when they are carried out on an exact like-for-like basis, using traditional materials.
-However, if the repair involves a large amount of replacement or alteration, even if desirable, the works may require consent (the most common example of this is undertaking repairs to timber-frames)
+However, if the repair involves a large amount of replacement or alteration, even if desirable, the works may require consent.
+The most common example of this is undertaking repairs to a timber frame building.

-The introduction of damp treatments always requires Listed Building Consent and should only be considered after all other options have been exhausted.
-If you have a damp problem in your historic building, please seek advise from the Conservation Officer prior to undertaking any works or surveys.
+The introduction of damp treatments nearly always requires Listed Building Consent and should only be considered after all other options have been exhausted.
+If you have damp in your historic building, please seek advice from the Conservation Officer prior to undertaking any works or surveys.

-The difference between repair and alteration can often be difficult to determine and it is always advisable to check with the Conservation Officer before undertaking any works to a Listed Building.
-The guidance leaflet below gives some basic information about owning a Listed Building.
+The difference between repair and alteration can often be difficult to determine and it is advisable to check with the Conservation Officer before commencing works to a Listed Building.

-It may be useful to contact the Conservation Officer to discuss your proposals prior to submitting an application, as this may help to avoid any unnecessary works or delays.
-It may also be prudent to employ an architect who is experienced in working with historic buildings, especially when the works are complicated.
+It may be useful to contact the Conservation Officer to discuss your proposals prior to submitting an application as this may help avoid unnecessary works or delays.
+It may also be prudent to employ an architect who is experienced in working with historic buildings, especially when works are complicated.

-N.B..
-It is a criminal offense to carry out works to a Listed Building without first obtaining the necessary consents from the Local Planning Authority.
+N.B.
+It is a Criminal Offence to carry out works to a Listed Building without first obtaining the necessary consents.
+Work must NOT start before consent has been granted.

-It is important to note that the listing may only identify the principal building, however as detailed above, the legislation provides statutory protection for many buildings and structures within the curtilage.
+It is important to note that the listing may only identify the principal building, however as detailed above, the legislation also provides statutory protection for many buildings or structures within the curtilage of a listed building.